maxfeldman14/spoofer/README.md

 **Spoofer**

-A small tool for various types of ARP spoofing attacks.
+A small tool for performing penetration testing using various types of ARP spoofing attacks.